Map of current day Turkey.

 We denounce the horrible and unjustifiable destruction of the historic city of Aivali in Asia Minor, our fatherland.
 More than 30,000 people, all Greeks, and mostly women and children, living in Aivali and the neighboring village of Moschonisi, have been forcibly driven into the interior in conformity with the inhuman plan of the German-Turks [and] have suffered unimaginable atrocities and an unheard of number massacred.12

 Between 1917-1921, Frank W. Jackson served as chairman of the Greek Relief Committee, a New York based organization formed to provide relief to Ottoman Greeks in response to the genocide.
 As chairman of the committee, Jackson made statements which were published in numerous newspapers at the time, describing the plight of the Ottoman Greeks.
-On the 17th of October 1917, the Evening Independent published a news piece in which Jackson highlighted the excessive force with which Greeks were being deported and mentioned the massacre of thousands of deportees.
+On the 17th of October 1917, the Evening Independent published a news piece in which Jackson highlighted the excessive measures taken against Greeks and mentioned the massacre of thousands of Greek deportees.
 Jackson stated:

 Sanders is first of the German commanders to be seized for trial for violation of the rules of warfare.
 And he’s going to be tried in Constantinople too.
 Sanders was in command of the Turkish forces which were operating under direction of Berlin.
 He is known to have sanctioned Turkish atrocities, including massacres of Greeks and Armenians.14